missinglink/pipeline/README.md

 **Q. How does this differ from a traditional job queue?**

-A queue system has a single centralized server to buffer messages until worker nodes collect them.
+A queue system has a single centralized server to store messages until worker nodes collect them.

 A queue is limited by the available memory and disk space, which can become a problem when dealing with very large datasets.